-About Cres & Losinj Islands
+About Cres & Lošinj Islands

-Heading south from Cres and across the Kavuada channel is the island of Lošinj, an island of beautiful beaches, such as at Cikat Bay and ancient pine forests.
-Mali Losinj is the biggest settlement on the island, found on the southern side of the Bay of Lošinj, which thanks to this position has become a very important maritime and commercial centre, and today, also an important tourist destination and one of the biggest island towns in the Adriatic.
-The town bears the hallmarks of Venetian rule and the bustling sea front with its pastel facades is a popular place for an evening stroll.
+Heading south from Cres and across the Kavuada channel is the island of Lošinj, an island of beautiful beaches, such as at Cikat Bay, and ancient pine forests.
+Mali Lošinj is the biggest settlement on the island, on the southern side of the Bay of Lošinj and thanks to this position has become an important maritime and commercial centre as well as an important tourist destination; in fact it is one of the biggest island towns in the whole Adriatic.
+The town bears the hallmarks of Venetian rule and the bustling sea front, with its pastel facades, is a popular place for an evening stroll.

-As a tourist resort, Nerezine was already discovered in the 19th century, primarily thanks to Osoršćica hill which delighted all its visitors, including the Austro-Hungarian heir to the throne, Rudolf Habsburg, who climbed to the top in 1887.
+Nerezine is situated at the foot of Osoršćica (Televrin) hill on the north eastern coastline of Lošinj and was known for skilled workmen and construction of wooden ships.
+As a tourist resort, Nerezine had already been discovered in the 19th century, primarily thanks to Osoršćica hill which had delighted the Austro-Hungarian heir to the throne, Rudolf Habsburg, who climbed to the top in 1887.
 Nerezine is the starting point on the tourist trail for the ascent to Osoršćica and it is not without reason that it has been proclaimed the most beautiful island mountain in the Adriatic.